 NOTE TO COMPLAINANTS: The complainant will receive a letter from Professional Foresters Registration acknowledging receipt of the complaint approximately 3 weeks after submittal.
 The complaint will then go through an initial review by the Executive Officer.
 You may be contacted by the Board to provide clarification or additional information.
-If a complaint you file results in prosecution, you must be willing it is possible you may be compelled to testify in the case.
-You will be notified by the Board if this is necessary.
-You will also be notified of the final action taken on the case of the conclusion of the matter and whether disciplinary action resulted, as appropriate.
+If a complaint you file results in prosecution, it is possible you may be compelled to testify in the case.
+You will be notified if this is necessary.
+You will also be notified of the conclusion of the matter and whether disciplinary action resulted, as appropriate.